cassidyjames/cassidyjames.github.io/_posts/2014-02-13-uncanny-valley-curve.md

 updated: 2020-06-02
 ---

 The [Uncanny Valley](https://en.wikipedia.org/wiki/Uncanny_valley) is the idea that there’s a curve related to a human-like object’s **level of realism** and how **acceptable** we perceive it to be.
-It's a phenonmenon observed everywhere from robotics to animation and dolls.
+It's a phenomenon observed everywhere from robotics to animation and dolls.

 <figure markdown="1">
 ![The Uncanny Valley Curve](/images/blog/the-uncanny-valley-curve/valley.png){: class="card"}